Adefioye/NaijaRestaurants/README.md

 -

-## To DOs
+## To DOs(DONE)

 - Validating the images(meaning, submission should not be possible without an image)
 - Handle errors relating to forward geocoding
-- To repurpose yelpcamp codebase for sthelse I dont know yet
+- To repurpose yelpcamp codebase for like Restaurants in Nigeria.

+## To DOs(TO BE DONE)

+- Clean up every remnant of campground for restaurants
+- Remove `price` input from new and edit form